Azkellas/cgmulti/README.md

 - First run `npm install` or `yarn install` depending on your node package manager.

-- Unzip `mocked_data.zip` to have default data to test with.
+- Unzip `mocked_data.zip` to have some default data to test with.

 - Run `node node.js` for the website (accessed at `localhost:8080`).